Skip to Content

 It’s all about the outdoors here.
 For my nature lovers out there, Revelstoke is a paradise waiting to be explored.
 From hiking trails to beautiful scenery, it can be a little overwhelming when deciding what to do.
 Here are some of the best things to do in Revelstoke:

-• Take the gondola up at Revelstoke Mountain Resort – It’s easily one of the best views in Revelstoke with the added bonus of not having to walk up!
+• Take the gondola up at Revelstoke Mountain Resort – It’s easily one of the best views in Revelstoke with the bonus of not having to walk up!
 Don’t get me wrong, I love hiking but sometimes you just want to take it easy.
 There are two gondolas at the resort.
 The first takes you to the top of the mountain coaster.
 This second gondola is a good 10-minute ride, and at the top, you have breathtaking panoramic views of the valley!

 • Hit the slopes in winter – Revelstoke, BC is famous for the number of awesome things to do in the winter.
 It’s not hard to see that this small mountain town is a winter paradise!
 Revelstoke is famous for huge yearly snowfalls and steep mountainous terrain that could challenge even the most skilled.
 But, if you’re like me and are more suited to green or blue runs then they have that too!